MelBiggs/ifd-milestoneproject/README.md

 Xxxxxxxxxxxxxxxxxxxxxxx

 ### Responsiveness
-I tested the responsiveness of the webpage on Chrome, Microsoft Edge and XXXXXX
+I tested the responsiveness of the webpage on browsers such as Chrome, Microsoft Edge and Safari and on multiple mobile devices.
+The page worked per

 ### Peer Code Review
 XXXXXXXXXXXXXXXXXXXXXXXXX